LEVA Level 3: The Principles of Forensic Video/Image Compare and Contrast

 Credits and Certificate

-This course provides a minimum of 40 credit hours toward LEVA Certification.
+This course provides 40 credit hours toward LEVA Certification.
 LEVA will also issue a certificate to each student who passes the course.

 Successful completion of this basic level course satisfies a requirement toward LEVA’s Forensic Video Analyst certification.